 The benefits of containerization take place over three main dimensions:

 - Inventory costs.
-A container is its own storage unit, implying that warehousing is blurred and therefore takes place during transport, at the terminal, and at the warehouse.
+A container is its own storage unit, implying that warehousing is blurred and therefore takes place during transport, at the terminal, and the warehouse.
 Packing (stuffing) costs are reduced as well as the packaging of the goods being carried.
 All of this is linked with faster levels of inventory turnover and cash flow.

 Although these benefits mainly concern breakbulk cargo, some bulk cargo has also benefited from the advantages of containerization (coffee, grain).